-welcome to the community
+Welcome to the community

-Congratulations on purchasing land for your new home at Summerstone, Morayfield.
+Congratulations on purchasing land for your new home at The Entrance.

-We have developed these urban design guidelines to ensure that Summerstone is a beautiful and progressive area that promotes a wonderful lifestyle for years to come.
-We want to safeguard the future of your asset - your home.
+We have developed these urban design guidelines to help you feel at home when selecting a house design.
+The purpose of the guidelines is to safeguard the future of your asset - your home.

-Our guidelines will take you through the process of selecting a design for your home, to gaining the necessary approvals and the construction phase.
+The guidelines will take you through the process of selecting a design for your home, to gaining the necessary approvals and the construction phase.